StefanScherer/mac-dev-box/README.md

 # mac-dev-box

 ## Introduction
-I want to automate my Mac OS X Mavericks setup, because you never know when [it might crash](https://www.youtube.com/watch?v=x_ppg054OR0).
+I want to automate my Mac OS X Yosemite setup, because you never know when [it might crash](https://www.youtube.com/watch?v=x_ppg054OR0).
 After buying my MBP I have started a manual [logbook](https://github.com/StefanScherer/logbook/blob/master/Install-MacBookPro.md) what I have installed.
 But using Vagrant for a long time I know there must be a better way.

 So I try my automation script in a Vagrant environment.
 I'm using just a simple shell provider for these reasons: